 An emerging trend of "micro-retirement" is changing the landscape of American work culture, with 10% of the workforce planning extended leaves to focus on personal interests, travel, and rest.
-This phenomenon is largely driven by Millennials and Generation Z, as observed in a recent
+This phenomenon is largely driven by Millennials and Generation Z, as observed in a recent survey by

 Research conducted by insurance company Aviva, published by HR Magazine, has revealed a significant gap between perceived and actual knowledge of pensions among UK employees.
 This study shows that while 53% of employees believe they possess an adequate understanding of their pensions, a mere 20%